Video contest terms and conditions

 The Best Short Documentary Film made by a young film-maker of less than 20 years old (must be less than 20 years old before 1st of January of the current edition), will be attributed a Special Mention of the Jury.

 *For the prize, the 1000 euros will only be given to non profit initiatives.
 If it is a single person, he will have to send us a proof that the money is used for his initiative or project.

 IX- GENERAL CONDITIONS

-Video contest Terms and Conditions of March 31st 2017
+Video contest Terms and Conditions of Wednesday 28th of March 2018

 MC-SD Administration has a right to modify the mentioned information anytime.
 In case of changes, the new information will be posted on our website.
 It is the responsibility of the participants to stay informed about possible changes (would be highlighted in blue).
 MC-SD Team will inform you of any change by mail.

 Any information collected by registering to enter the contest shall be used by MC-SD only in a manner consistent with these Official Contest Rules.

 By accepting the prize, the winner acknowledges that MC-SD neither made, nor are in any manner responsible or liable for any warranty, representation or guarantee, express or implied in fact or in law relative to the prize or to any portion thereof.